-Leachate is produced in the landfill and can be a potential source of odors.
-The facility installed a leachate treatment system in 2015 to process leachate from Cells 1, 2, and 3; previously, leachate from these cells was collected into a 20,000-gallon tank for storage before being taken off-site and disposed of by Usher Oil due to a high PCB content.
+The facility installed a leachate treatment system in 2015 to process leachate from Cells 1, 2, and 3, to reduce the PCB content to allow for discharge into the city sewer system.
 The leachate treatment system is able to treat up to 2,500 gallons of leachate per day and is located near the flares.
-After treatment, the leachate is discharged into the city sewer system, with any waste sludge hauled offsite for disposal at another landfill.
+The leachate is collected in one 20,000-gallon leachate collection tank located outside of the leachate treatment building.
+Leachate from the collection tank is pumped into the treatment building for processing.
+The treatment building consists of one 6,000-gallon leachate tank, one 4,000-gallon pre-filtration feed tank, and one 2,000-gallon backwash tank which are linked to a filtration system.
+After treatment, approximately 90% of the leachate is able to be discharged to the sewer system.
+The remainder of the leachate, including contents of the backwash tank, which has a PCB concentration too high to discharge in the sewer system, is hauled off-site for disposal by Usher Oil; approximately one or two tanker trucks per day is hauled off site.
+Any waste sludges are collected and hauled offsite for disposal at another landfill.
 Leachate produced from Cells 4, 5, and 6 has a low enough PCB content to be discharged directly to the city sewer system.
 The leachate treatment system is exempt from permitting requirements per Rule 285(2)(m).